SspStark/k-NN-Algorithm/README.md

 Voronoi Cells
 - let's say k=1, each training example(point) has a small area surrounding it.
 - Any new input in this area will be predicted as the target label of the training example,that area is called *voronoi cell*
-- All the training examples have a voronoi cell around them formimg a complex shape is called **Voronoi Tessellation**
+- All the training examples have a voronoi cell around them formimg a complex shape is called **Voronoi Tessellation** and the boundary separating the voronoi cells of 2 classes for 1-NN is called **Decision Boundary**.
 - A set of all points that are closest to the instance than to any other instance in the training set.
 - The boundary b/w voronoi cells in the voronoi tessellation is a set of points which are equidistant from 2 different training examples.
 ### Performance Metrics